|El Salvador 1982|

 CM: Juan Francisco Barraza (El Salvador)

-Juan Francisco Barraza was an all-time great in El Salvador.
+Juan Francisco Barraza was born in 1935.
+He was an all-time great in El Salvador.
 He made his professional debut with Dragón in1953.
 In 1958 he joined Águila, with whom he won several league titles.
 He earned 30 caps scored 13 goals for the national team in official games between 1959 and 1969.

 AM/CM: Mauricio Cienfuegos (El Salvador)

-Miranda played with Pipiles F.C., Independiente de San Vicente, CD Alacranes(C.D.
-Atlético Marte), Uruguay de Coronado(Costa Rica), Atlético Marte, Club Sport La Libertad, Conrado Miranda, and C.D. Águila of San Miguel.
+Miranda played with Pipiles, Independiente de San Vicente, CD Alacranes(Atlético Marte), Uruguay de Coronado(Costa Rica), Atlético Marte, Club Sport La Libertad, Conrado Miranda, and Águila of San Miguel.
 He often served as a player-coach.
 He represented El Salvador as a captain most of the time from 1948 to 1955, during this period El Salvador won the Gold Medal at the VII Central American and Caribbean Games in 1954 in Mexico.

 RW: Mauricio “Pipo” Rodríguez (El Salvador)

 Mauricio “Pipo” Rodríguez began playing professionally for Atlante San Alejo in 1962.
 He was signed, on a one-year loan basis, by C.D.
 FAS.
 Rodriguez permanently signed and played out his soccer career at Universidad from 1963 to 1972.
-He went to the World Cup Finals in 1970.
+He scored the winning against Honduras in 1969, which might have led to the famous Football War. went to the World Cup Finals in 1970 for El Salvador.

 AM/FW: Magico Gonzalez (El Salvador)